-Chelsea DeVille was hired as the 10th head coach in the history of the Bemidji State women's basketball program on June 5, 2015, and begins her sixth season in 2020-21.
+Chelsea DeVille was hired as the 10th head coach in the history of the Bemidji State women's basketball program on June 5, 2015, and begins her eighth season in 2022-23.

 Following the 2019-20 season, Bemidji State earned its most conference victories since 2012-13 as DeVille led the team to a 6-16 mark in NSIC play.
 The Beavers' nine wins also marked the most for the program since the 2013-14 season.
 One of BSU's marquee victories of the season came Dec.
 14, 2019 as the Beavers took a commanding 74-57 win over NSIC South powerhouse Augustana in Bemidji, Minn.
 The win was the first for DeVille against her alma mater.
 BSU closed the regular season with two wins over the final three games and pushed NCAA Tournament qualifier University of Minnesota Duluth to three overtimes.
 Sophomore guard Trinity Myer and freshman center Rachael Heittola each earned a spot on the all-conference team, doubling BSU's selections to the squad since DeVille took over the program.
 Myer was selected to the All-NSIC Second Team while Heittola was named to the NSIC All-Freshman Team.
 The Beavers set a new program record with eight selections to the 2019-20 Winter NSIC All-Academic Team, including six selections to the NSIC All-Academic Team of Excellence.